 Greca Coffee Maker Origin

-The Greca coffee maker has its origins in Italy where it is as an Italian coffee maker and a moka coffee maker.
+The Greca coffee maker has its origins in Italy, where it is known as an Italian coffee maker and a moka coffee maker.
 It is an old school coffee maker that helps you to make espresso like coffee at home without a coffee maker.

 It is important not to mistake it as an espresso coffee maker or overstate its ability to make a legitimate espresso – it can’t, hence “espresso like” coffee.

 It is most certainly good enough to make espresso-based milk drinks at home like a latte, cortado, macchiato, mocha, flat white and so on but an actual espresso?

 Well, not really.
 It makes a good, acceptable below average sub-par espresso as it lacks the 9 bar pressure to produce a good quality rich crema on top.
 The 1.5 bars of pressure produced by steam pressure fall well short of what is required to make a bonafide espresso shot.

 Read: Cafe Bustelo origin